wazuh/wazuh-documentation/source/user-manual/kibana-app/reference/config-file.rst

     This options are only valid if they're modified before starting the Kibana service for the very first time.

+    You can read more about configuring the shards and replicas in :ref:`elastic_tuning`.

 wazuh.shards
 ^^^^^^^^^^^^